SevgiAkten/pycellga/docs/usage_examples.rst

 You can change the `gen_type` parameter based on the type of problem:

-- `pycellga.optimizer.GeneType.REAL` for real-valued problems.
+- `pycellga.individual.GeneType.REAL` for real-valued problems.
-- `pycellga.optimizer.GeneType.BINARY` for binary problems.
+- `pycellga.individual.GeneType.BINARY` for binary problems.
-- `pycellga.optimizer.GeneType.PERMUTATION` for permutation-based problems.
+- `pycellga.individual.GeneType.PERMUTATION` for permutation-based problems.

 **Problem Selection**